Keyboard shortcuts

 Production Setup

-For going to production or to test more in-depth, you need to apply a config that matches your environment.
+For going to production or to test more in-depth, you need to create a config that matches your environment.

 The first thing you want to do is to add a volume mount for the database.
 The second thing is to provide a more appropriate config.

-Rauthy can either be configured via environment variables only, or you can provide a config file.
+Rauthy expects at least the very basics in a config file.
+Most other values could be set via ENV vars.
 It parses both, the config first and any env var that is set will overwrite a possibly existing one from the config.
 You can add environment variables to the startup command with the -e option.

 Note